We can all use a little help where money is concerned

 I have always been a pretty curious individual.
 Asking too many questions and sticking my nose places it doesn’t belong.
 I love learning and I find my favourite source of information is to engage in conversation with people about their passions.
 Their eyes light up when they find someone willing to listen to their theories and I am always a willing participant in a debate.

-Over my 27 year period on earth, my sister and I were fortunate enough to be the spawn of my parents.
+Over my years on earth, my sister and I were fortunate enough to be the spawn of my parents.
 They entertained my curiosity from a young age and encourage our house to be a very open environment where we could discuss any train of thought.
 My dad deserves a medal for all the feminine subjects brought up at the most unfortunate times.

 One subject at our table was money and as we got older, my mom and dad became increasingly open about our household finances.
 To be honest, I am not sure if that was their plan … or they gave up trying to avoid my endless questions on the subject.
 But in the end, we started to engage in the thought process that goes into making any financial decision.